charmbracelet/glow/README.md

 images: true
 # maximum number of terminal rows an image may occupy (0 for no limit)
 imageMaxRows: 20
+# load images referenced by http(s) URLs, disabled to avoid leaking your IP
+loadRemoteImages: false
 ```

 ## Contributing